The Arithmetic of Consecutive Polynomial Sequences over Finite Fields: Preliminaries

-One of the main tools used for our results is Stickelberger's Theorem (see~\cite{St} or~\cite[Corollary 1]{Swan}), which gives the parity of the number of distinct irreducible factors of a square-free polynomial over a finite field of odd characteristic.
+One of the main tools used in our proofs is Stickelberger's Theorem (see~\cite{St} or~\cite[Corollary 1]{Swan}), which gives the parity of the number of distinct irreducible factors of a square-free polynomial over a finite field of odd characteristic.
 This provides a powerful tool to study the number of irreducible factors of polynomials.

 \begin{lemma} Suppose that $f\in\F_q[X]$, where $q$ is odd, is a polynomial of degree $d\ge 2$ and is the product of $r$ pairwise distinct irreducible polynomials over $\F_q$.
 Then $r\equiv d\pmod 2$ if and only if $\Disc{f}$ is a square element in $\F_q$. \end{lemma}